Anushka-engg/-OIBSIP-login-authentication/README.md

 # -OIBSIP-login-authentication
 TASK-3

-his project is a simple login authentication system built using HTML, CSS, and JavaScript.
+Project is a simple login authentication system built using HTML, CSS, and JavaScript.
 It allows users to register, log in, and access a secured page.

 #Features
 User registration